Christifideles

 President William Brownsberger, STD – Archbishop Paul D. Etienne, DD, STL – Abbot Marion Q. Nguyen, OSB (Photo by Fr.
 Simon Kim)

 The Archdiocese of Seattle and Saint Martin's University embarked on a new partnership to support efforts in forming lay ecclesial ministers in our archdiocese in light of Partners in the Gospel.
-A record-number of graduate applications have been received as the Christifideles Program projects 25 students to start at Saint Martin's University in January 2026.
+A record-number of graduate applications were received and the Christifideles Program welcomed 22 students to the MTS program at Saint Martin's University in January 2026.

 Read the Northwest Catholic article here.